Duratec Clear Hi-Gloss Gel Coat Additive

 Frequently Asked Questions

-A: This product both thins and helps increase the gloss of cured gel coats.
-It allows a full cure without wax, which must be removed by sanding.
+A: This product both things and helps increase the gloss of cured gel coats.
+It will allow a full cure without wax, which must be removed by sanding.

 Q: Will the Hi-Gloss Additive cause clear gel coat to become cloudy?